 The implications don't end there.
 Brains are built from the blueprints encoded in our DNA, a fact which is leading the newest research to seek out specific genes that predispose people toward antisocial—even "evil"—behavior.
 According to a review of recent research, at least seven specific genes have been identified that both are linked to antisocial or aggressive behavior and are thought to organize how brain growth is structured.
 These seven—MAOA, 5HTT, BDNF, NOTCH4, NCAM, tlx, and Pet-1-ETS—are the usual suspects for neuroscientists looking beyond brain anatomy to the genetic origins of "evil".

-Thanks to MRI and PET brain scans, we now know more than ever about how deficiencies in certain parts of the brain may underlie "evil" behavior.
+MRI and PET brain scans, we now know more than ever about how deficiencies in certain parts of the brain may underlie "evil" behavior.
 These scans show antisocial, rule-breaking populations who prone to criminality have structurally impaired sections of the brain, such as the amygdala.

 The implications of a brain-based origin for "evil" potentially open up testing for predisposition to antisocial, even psychopathic, behavior early in a life.
 A study published in November by the American Journal of Psychiatry suggests that amygdala dysfunction in children as young as three can cause a lacking response to fear that precedes criminality in adulthood.

 — Gao, Yu, et al. “Association of Poor Childhood Fear Conditioning and Adult Crime.”